-Load balancers have become a primary conduit through which organizations manage and process communications with customers, partners, and employees.
-Because load balancers front end so many applications, they also host a large number of machine identities that represent each backend application.
-In fact, there can be as many as 1,000 machine identities or more per load balancer.
-Due to the critical nature of the services load balancers handle and the scale of machine identities they host, it’s difficult to collect intelligence or manage the life cycle of these machine identities without automation.
+Because load balancers frontend so many applications, they also host a large number of machine identities that represent each backend application.
+Due to the critical nature of the services load balancers handle and the scale of machine identities they host — sometimes more than 1,000 machine identities per load balancer — you can’t easily collect intelligence or manage the life cycle of these machine identities without automation.

-Transport Layer Security (TLS) inspection devices provide critical visibility into TLS data streams.
-To do this, they must have access to the private keys for the thousands of systems on which they are monitoring traffic.
+TLS inspection devices provide critical visibility into TLS data streams.
+To do this, they must have access to the private keys for the thousands of systems on which they’re monitoring traffic.
 To support TLS inspection at this scale, you need the ability to automatically and securely transfer and install private keys on TLS inspection devices.

 Most private keys are stored in files on the systems they secure.
 This makes them susceptible to compromise.
 To prevent these risks, you can use HSM solutions to generate, store, and access keys within the safe confines of a security-hardened appliance.
 Using HSMs also helps you simplify compliance because auditors understand their security benefits.
 However, adding HSMs can also increase management complexity because they add a layer between your systems and your private keys.
 You can avoid this complexity by integrating machine identity automation into your HSM processes.